dinhomathias/Amc/Code-snippets.md

 update.message.reply_text("I'm sorry Dave I'm afraid I can't do that.")
 ```

 **Note:** There are equivalents of this method for replying with photos, audio etc., and similar shortcuts exist throughout the library.

-Related PRs: [#362](https://github.com/python-telegram-bot/python-telegram-bot/pull/362), [#420](https://github.com/python-telegram-bot/python-telegram-bot/pull/420), [#423](https://github.com/python-telegram-bot/python-telegram-bot/pull/423)
+---
 #### Send a chat action
 [ᵀᴱᴸᴱᴳᴿᴬᴹ](https://core.telegram.org/bots/api#sendchataction)
 Use this to tell the user that something is happening on the bot's side: